jankaszel/hyperwell-thesis/chapters/introduction.md

 ## Nonlinear Documents with Hypertext

+> Well, by ‘hypertext’ I mean non-sequential writing--text that branches and allows choices to the reader, best read at an interactive screen. [@nelson1993]

 The way humanity treats its expression sets implications on how research can reflect on these. @marshall1997 introduced a fundamental notion on this in regard to books and readers’ markings: The physical representation of a book bears the respective physical limitations of adding further information to paper-based text—being it highlights or marginal notes, for instance. (…)